Policies & Procedures

 Discrimination against or harassment of the student and/or employee infected with a communicable disease is prohibited.
-The University will make educational materials on communicable diseases available for students and employees through the Office of Student Affairs and the Employment and Benefits Office.
+The University will make educational materials on communicable diseases available for students and employees through the Office of Student Affairs and the Department of Human Resources.

 Individuals with a communicable disease shall be required to inform the proper University personnel that they have a communicable disease.
 Failure to do so may cause a student to be administratively withdrawn from classes and may lead to disciplinary action for the employee, up to and including dismissal.

 A student must inform the Dean of Students if he or she has been diagnosed as having a communicable disease.
 It will be the responsibility of the Dean of Students to notify the appropriate administrator(s) within the normal channel of communication of this situation.
 In the event the student is a minor and the minor’s parents or legal guardians are aware of the disease, the student’s parents or legal guardians shall have a concomitant duty to so inform the Dean of Students.
 An employee must inform the Coordinator of Employment and Benefits if he or she has been diagnosed as having a communicable disease.